Middleware Chain Architecture & Request Flow

 Global cache invalidation is expensive.
 Use tag-based purging to associate cache entries with logical identifiers (e.g., product:sku-123, user:profile-456).
 Middleware intercepts mutation requests (e.g., POST /api/products) and emits purge commands via platform APIs.

 Avoid blanket purges.
-Implement soft invalidation by versioning cache keys (/v2/products/123) or appending a cache-busting header.
-Tag-based systems require distributed index synchronization; ensure purge commands propagate within platform SLAs (<5s for most providers) and implement idempotent retry logic for network failures.
+Implement soft invalidation by versioning cache keys (/v2/products/123) or appending a cache-busting query parameter.
+Ensure purge commands propagate within platform SLAs (typically < 5 s) and implement idempotent retry logic for network failures.

 04 Authentication and Authorization at the Edge